tlo-devs/Portfolio_BE/README.md

 5. Run the included docker-compose file, located under /docker/docker-compose.yml by running:
 ``docker-compose up --build -f docker/docker-compose.yml``
 Remember to adjust the paths to your OS

+The application should now be available at localhost:8001.
+The OpenAPI docs can be found at /redoc